CreatorKit/creator-docs/README.md

     $ sudo miniterm.py /dev/ttyUSB0 -b 115200

-## Instructions for upgrading u-boot image

-- Flash the Marduk board with u-boot-pistachio-nor.img
-  - This can be flashed on NOR flash using DediPro programmer on Windows(requires an adaptor cable for Marduk).
-  - Or use the following command on the console to run it directly on Marduk board, in case you have pre-built linux image.

-    `# flashcp -v u-boot-pistachio-nor.img /dev/mtd0`

-However you will need to enable flashcp in the busybox.

-    $make menuconfig

 ## Instructions for putting root filesystem on usb and booting from usb drive
 - Firstly you need to format USB drive into ext4 parition.
 Partition your media with one big ext4 partion (use dos partition table)
 - You can check the partition number by following way: